 Microsoft would end up being the go-to company for microcomputer BASIC implementation and Altair BASIC was the very start of the Microsoft BASIC product range.

-Microsoft provided the TRS-80 Level 2 BASIC, the BASIC in the Commodore PET and for the Apple II Plus.
+Microsoft provided the TRS-80 Level 2 BASIC, the BASIC in the Commodore PET, and the Apple II Plus.
 Microsoft had also expanded into other high-level programming languages, producing the first implementations of FORTRAN and COBOL to appear on microcomputers.

 Microsoft wasn’t exactly known as a brand for the average home computer user but that would change in 1979 when they decided to launch the Microsoft Consumer Products Division to expand into more mainstream areas of the home computer.
 Their first product was a game called Microsoft Adventure an implementation of the mainframe game Colossal Cave.